 The Racine Theatre Guild is largely staffed by volunteers.
 Literally hundreds of people of all ages and skill levels help to keep the RTG going strong.
 There is always a need for new people.
-If you would like to become involved, it’s easy: let us know your area(s) of interest and your availability–we’ll take it from there.
+If you would like to become involved, it’s easy: fill out the form below which lets us know your area(s) of interest and your availability.
+Then return the completed form to us via mail or email, and we’ll take it from there.
 Brief descriptions of volunteer positions appear below.
 Please contact the RTG Box Office for detailed position descriptions.

 Open auditions are held before every RTG production so that interested community members may try out for plays.
 Previous acting experience is not required.
 Actors must attend all rehearsals and performances.
 The RTG does not use understudies.